COP25: Why are high emission countries lagging on climate protection? | DW | 12.12.2019

 USA: Political issues

 The power and transportation sectors are the two largest contributors to CO2 emissions in the US, according to figures from the country's Environmental Protection Agency (EPA).
-More than 80 percent of US energy consumption comes from fossil fuels.
+More than 80% of US energy consumption comes from fossil fuels.

-While the US is the second largest CO2 emitter globally, it's also the country where climate change denial has most taken root.
-Six percent of the population believes the climate is not changing — the highest figure among 28 countries surveyed in a recent YouGov poll.
+While the US is the second-largest CO2 emitter globally, it's also the country where climate change denial has most taken root.
+Six% of the population believes the climate is not changing — the highest figure among 28 countries surveyed in a recent YouGov poll.
 Another 9% of Americans believe the climate is changing, but that human activity is not responsible.

 US President Donald Trump has himself denounced climate change as a hoax and started the official process of pulling the country out of the 2015 Paris Agreement, a global pact aimed at limiting global temperature rise.
 The country was recently ranked worst in the world for climate protection efforts.
 "Climate policy there is going backwards," said Niklas Höhne, one of the authors of the Global Climate Protection Index report, published by environmental groups Germanwatch and the NewClimate Institute.